COGS18/COGS18.github.io/_build/intro.md

 ### Project

 {:.text-content}
 An overview of the Project is available [here](../assets/intro/projects/overview.pdf).
+You can download a template of the project structure [here](../assets/intro/projects/ProjectTemplate.zip).